Architectural Facade Elements: A Complete Guide to How They Are Made

 1/28

-POLYMER CONCRETE DECORS (agglomerate, concrete-polymer, plastic concrete)
+POLYMER CONCRETE ELEMENTS (agglomerate, concrete-polymer, plastic concrete)

 • as hollow shells 7-30 mm;

-• as shells on top of 7-10 mm EPS inserts;
+• as 7-10 mm shells over EPS cores;

-• full-body (rarely found on the facades);
+• solid (rarely seen on facades);

 The example of the cannelure shows what fine and precise details polymer concrete allowsFragments of polymer concrete columns and cantilevers